micropython/micropython/docs/library/pyb.SPI.rst

 Constants
 ---------

-.. data:: LSB
+.. data:: SPI.MASTER

-   set the first bit to LSB

-.. data:: MASTER
+.. data:: SPI.SLAVE

-   for initialising the bus to master mode
+   for initialising the SPI bus to master or slave mode

+.. data:: SPI.LSB
-.. data:: MSB
+.. data:: SPI.MSB

-   set the first bit to MSB
+   set the first bit to be the least or most significant bit

-.. data:: SLAVE

-   for initialising the bus to slave mode